AmirrezaAzadnik/SPS_NLP/README.md

-# SPS_NLP
-Sentiment Analysis of Persian Sentences Using NLP
+# Sentiment Analysis of Persian Sentences Using NLP